Lifenity

 The screening/diagnosis of BRCA1- and BRCA2-associated HBOC is considered in a person by identification of a heterozygous germline pathogenic variant in BRCA1 or BRCA2 on molecular genetic testing.

-Breast cancer is one of the most common types of cancer in women it accounts for 12.5% of all new annual cancer cases worldwide.
+Breast cancer is one of the most common type of cancer in women it accounts for 12.5% of all new annual cancer cases worldwide.
 About 13% (1in 8) of U.S., women develop invasive breast cancer in the course of their life (1).

 In the US in 2023, invasive breast cancer will be diagnosed in an estimated 297,790 women and 2,800 men, with an additional 55,720 cases of ductal carcinoma in situ (DCIS) diagnosed in women.
-As per the American Cancer Society: “Cancer Facts & Figures 2023” An estimated 43,700 breast cancer deaths (43,170 in women, 530 in men) will occur in 2023.
-The breast cancer death rate among females was high in 1989 and has since declined by 43% as of 2020, credit goes to earlier detection through screening mammography, as well as increased breast cancer awareness and improved treatment.
+As per the American cancer society: “Cancer Facts & Figures 2023” An estimated 43,700 breast cancer deaths (43,170 in women, 530 in men) will occur in 2023.
+The breast cancer death rate among females high in 1989 and has since declined by 43% as of 2020, credit goes to earlier detection through screening mammography, as well as increased breast cancer awareness and improved treatment.
 This decrease translates to approximately 460,000 fewer breast cancer deaths during this time period than would have been expected in the absence of this progress.
 However, mortality rates in Black women remain about 40% higher than in White women, despite lower incidence (1).

 Everyone has BRCA1 and BRCA2 genes.
-This codes for proteins that play an important role in repairing damaged DNA.
+This codes for proteins that plays an important role in repairing damaged DNA.
 Mutated BRCA1 at ~55-65% high risk of cancer where normal patient getting cancer risk is only 12%.
-In the case of mutated BRCA2 cancer risk is ~45%.
+In case of mutated BRCA2 cancer risk is ~45%.
 Individuals with BRCA gene mutations tend to be diagnosed with more aggressive cancer at a younger age, often within 30s-40s.

 How this test will help me?

 Studies showed evidence that people with BRCA gene mutations have such significantly increased risks of breast and ovarian cancer, thus, testing for BRCA gene mutations strong step in personalizing cancer screening and risk management based on genetic risk factors.
-Individuals with a strong family history of breast and/or ovarian cancer are generally referred by their doctor to a genetic counselor.
+Individuals with a strong family history of breast and/or ovarian cancer are generally referred by their doctor to a genetic counsellor.
 This helps them to understand a detailed family medical history and use mathematical models to estimate that individual’s personal cancer risk.

 What if I am found to be positive for BRCA mutation?